 “We work closely with the heads of security for many of the Fortune 1000 companies, and tailgating prevention has risen to be one of their top three physical security priorities.”

 Openpath also integrates with leading video management system (VMS) Milestone.
 Using a cloud/API based approach, Openpath is overcoming the hurdles associated with integrating access control systems and video management system providers, such as hardware and software compatibility.
 Previously, most integrations wasted time and resources for security and IT teams and generally delivered a subpar performance.
 With Openpath’s VMS integrations, users have the unique ability to leverage the combined benefits of its mobile access system with video surveillance from Milestone and Camio to provide increased security and user experience in real-time, and from one centralized interface.

 Faster, superior protection and physical security for employees and tenants, as well as the ability to triage safety and security issues in real-time.

-	Video monitoring of entries and exits across all locations to quickly resolve any investigation or answer common security questions, including the ability to view remotely from a mobile device.
+Video surveillance of entries and exits across all locations to quickly resolve any investigation or answer common security questions, including the ability to view remotely from a mobile device.